JhonathanDavid/Phase1_Project/README.md

 * A **non-technical presentation**
 * A **Jupyter Notebook**
 * A **GitHub repository**
-* A ** PDFs version of non-tenchnical and Jupyter notebook
+* PDFs version of non-tenchnical and Jupyter notebook